-The valuation of the net assets of SLI was completed in 2019 resulting to additional fair valuation adjustments to the acquiree's brand name by ₱6.4 million.
-Consequently, the business combination resulted in a gain from bargain purchase, as the fair values of the assets acquired exceeded the total consideration by ₱6.4 million.

-The following are the restated fair values of the identifiable assets acquired and the resulting gain as at acquisition date:
+SLI.
+In July 2018, NTI acquired the assets of SLI and the brand name Sabroso Lechon for ₽28.3 million.
+The valuation of the net assets of SLI was completed in 2019 resulting to additional fair valuation adjustments to the acquiree's brand name by ₽6.4 million.
+Consequently, the business combination resulted in a gain from bargain purchase, as the fair values of the assets acquired exceeded the total consideration by ₽6.4 million.
+The following are the final fair values of the identifiable assets acquired and the resulting gain as at acquisition date:

 Note Amount

-Leasehold improvements 9 ₽21,835,900
+Leasehold improvements 10 ₽21,835,900

-Brand name 10 11,188,398
+Brand name 11 11,188,398

-Transportation equipment 9 1,010,083
+Transportation equipment 10 1,010,083

 Security deposit 720,000

 Fair values of identifiable assets 34,754,381

 Total consideration 28,317,474

 Gain from bargain purchase ₽6,436,907